arc-eng/cli-demo/generate-rank-select/analysis/game-of-life.md

 #### Developer Pain Point
 The demo addresses the common pain point of setting up a new project with proper dependencies and ensuring that the environment is correctly configured.
 Specifically, it automates the creation of a Python script for Conway's Game of Life, manages dependencies, and handles potential issues during the setup process.

-#### How PR Pilot CLI Helps
+#### How Arcane CLI Helps
-The PR Pilot CLI simplifies the entire process by automating tasks that would otherwise require manual intervention.
+The Arcane CLI simplifies the entire process by automating tasks that would otherwise require manual intervention.
 Here's a step-by-step breakdown of how it helps:

 1. **Creating the Script and PR**:
    ```bash